Miss MacDonell and Mrs Shepherd would like to welcome you to Sycamore Class!

 Read a book you haven't read before.
 (Oxford Owls has some good free books to read online!)

-Read and follow some instructions.
+Read and follow some instructions (perhaps to bake a cake!).

 Put your books in alphabetical order.